-• The candidate fails to maintain control of the rope.

-- Candidates are required to maintain control of the rope at all times and letting the rope slip through your hands either during the hauling or lowering phase.
-This will constitute a failure if it happens. - The candidate fails to maintain control of the weight while they are lifting it over the railing and the weight contacts the top railing. - The candidate is required to place the weight flat on the ground and dropping the weight on the ground will constitute a failure. - The required technique of this exercise is a continuous hand over hand haul and lower of the weight.
+- The candidate fails to maintain control of the rope. - Candidates are required to maintain control of the rope at all times and letting the rope slip through your hands either during the hauling or lowering phase will constitute a failure. - The candidate fails to maintain control of the weight while they are lifting it over the railing and the weight contacts the top railing.
+NB.
+The weight can contact any part of the structure on the haul or lower except the top railing. - The candidate is required to place the weight flat on the ground and dropping the weight on the ground will constitute a failure. - The required technique of this exercise is a continuous hand over hand haul and lower of the weight.
 Failing to maintain this continuous hand over hand movement or stopping at any stage, other than to manage the rope, during the hauling or lowering process will constitute a failure.